 I was equipped with a half price ticket from my visit to Adelaide Zoo the previous week.
 A two zoos pass works out to save money if you intend to visit both zoos.
-Alternatively an adult Monarto Zoo ticket is $36.
+Alternatively adult entry Monarto Zoo prices are currently $36.

 How to get to Monarto Zoo

 I planned my visit for the first day of my drive between Adelaide and Melbourne, even though it was a considerable diversion from my route.
 While it seemed to me an easier and more practical thing to do by car, LinkSA offer a bus from Adelaide that runs from Monday to Friday.
 The Zoo is open daily from 9.30 to 5pm.